Greg Cronin

-Greg Cronin (born June 2, 1963) is an American professional ice hockey coach who currently serves as the head coach for the Iowa Wild of the American Hockey League (AHL).
+Greg Cronin (born June 2, 1963) is an American professional ice hockey coach who currently serves as an assistant coach with the St. Louis Blues.
+He previously served as the head coach of the Anaheim Ducks from 2023-2025.

 Coaching career

 Cronin began his career as an assistant coach at his alma mater, Colby College in 1987–88 and then became a graduate assistant at the University of Maine from 1988 to 1990, then as an assistant for Colorado College from 1990 to 1993.
 He returned to Maine to be an assistant coach from 1993 to 1995 and was named interim head coach following a scandal that banished head coach Shawn Walsh from the bench for one year in 1995–96, leading the Black Bears to the Hockey East championship game in 1996 where they lost to Providence College, 3–2.
 After four years with Maine, he spent one year as the head coach of the USNTDP Juniors of USA Hockey before joining the New York Islanders in 1998.
 Cronin served as an assistant coach with the Islanders for 5 seasons before being named their Director of Player Development and head coach of their minor league affiliate, the Bridgeport Sound Tigers, in 2003.
 He coached the Sound Tigers for 2 seasons with great success, going 78–61–16–5.